mafifafm/pxt-microbit/docs/test/courses/csintro/conditionals/activity.md

 # Activity: Rock, paper, scissors

-In this micro:bit activity, you will create a *Rock, Paper, Scissor* game program with conditionals.
-In *Unit 3: Variables*, you coded your micro:bit to keep score, and in this unit you will code to play *Rock, Paper, Scissors* with the micro:bit.
+In this Ragga activity, you will create a *Rock, Paper, Scissor* game program with conditionals.
+In *Unit 3: Variables*, you coded your Ragga to keep score, and in this unit you will code to play *Rock, Paper, Scissors* with the Ragga.

 ![Rock, paper, scissors](/static/courses/csintro/conditionals/rock-paper-scissors-items.png)